Date: 28 June 2018

 4. Paying for your holiday

-The balance of your holiday price (including any surcharge) must be paid no less than fourteen weeks before departure.
+Where you have paid a deposit, the balance of your holiday price (including any applicable surcharge) must be paid no less than fourteen weeks before departure.
 Cheques can only be accepted if received more than fifteen weeks before departure.
-If we do not receive this balance in full and on time, we reserve the right to treat your booking as cancelled by you in which case the cancellation charges set out in clause 13 will become payable.
+If we do not receive your balance payment in full and on time, we reserve the right to treat your booking as cancelled by you in which case the cancellation charges set out in clause 12 will become payable.

 We endeavour to ensure that all the information and prices both on our website and in our brochures are accurate; however occasionally changes and errors occur and we reserve the right to correct prices and other details in such circumstances.
-You must check the current price and all other details relating to the arrangements that you wish to book before your booking is confirmed.
+You must check the current price and all other details relating to the arrangements that you wish to book before you make your booking.

 6. Your holiday price